ftrackhq/integrations/doc/developing/processors.rst

         )
     )

-Where *data* is a dictionary containing contextual about the object being processed.
+Where *data* is a dictionary containing contextual information about the object being processed.
 The dictionary contains the following information: resolution, source_in, source_out, source_file, destination_in, destination_out, fps, offset, entity_id, entity_type, handles.
 Where entity_id and entity_type points to the object being created in ftrack.